Pastry and Baking Trends: What’s Hot in Baked Goods Right Now

 Kataifi

 This shredded filo-based dessert is up 298% in social mentions.
-Expect more Middle Eastern influences in modern pastries.
+Its delicate threads allow for beautiful, textural baked goods that merge tradition with modern aesthetics.
+Expect more Middle Eastern influences across bakeries around the world.

 Cruffins